Pulmonary hypertension is a kind of high blood pressure that results in serious consequences on arteries in the lungs and the right side of the heart.

 - Chest pain

 - Swelling in the ankles, legs, and later in the abdomen

 - Increase in pulse or heart palpitations

 5 types of pulmonary hypertension:

 Pulmonary fibrosis is a type of pulmonary hypertension.
-Basically, these categorized into five groups, depending on its root causes:
+Basically, these are categorized into five groups, depending on their root causes: